ojaswichopra/Gensolve/README.md

    - CSV files were used to check and validate the regularization process.

 3. **Output**:
-   - It outputs a list of the regular shapes and the symmetry model identified.
+   - It outputs a list of the regular shapes and the symmetries which model identified.

 ## Technologies Used
 - **Python**: Primary programming language used for developing algorithms and processing data.